jlewis47/codaiii_star_reader/README.md

 age is in Myr\
 Z/0.02 is (a bit explicitly) in solar metallicities\
 x,y,z are in box units (so 0<=x,y,z<=1 -- you can get the cell coordinates by multiplying by 8196, which is the number of cells per box side)\
-star ids are internal id used for tagging to fof halos each id is a long int that containts the star file number and line where the particle can be found... dumb but it works